-Resist the urge to derive your self-worth from the number of direct employees you have.
+Resist the urge to derive your management success and self-worth from the number of direct employees you have.

-Management isn’t about the sheer number of people you can manage.
+Management success isn’t about the sheer number of people you can manage.

 Management is about getting your business results.
 Any CFO worth their salt will also ask you to do that with the fewest people possible.